 - Get a letter from your servicer or lender confirming that your loan closed in a short sale or a deed in lieu agreement, not a foreclosure.
 Send a copy of the letter to each of the nationwide credit bureaus: Equifax, Experian, TransUnion.
 Use the letter if questions arise when you try to buy another home.

 - Order a copy of your credit report.
 Make sure the information is accurate.
 The law requires credit bureaus to give you a free copy of your credit report, at your request, once every 12 months.
 Visit AnnualCreditReport.com or call toll-free: 1-877-322-8228.
-Through December 2023, everyone in the U.S. can get a free credit report each week from all three nationwide credit bureaus (Equifax, Experian, and TransUnion) at AnnualCreditReport.com.
+In addition, the three bureaus have permanently extended a program that lets you check your credit report from each once a week for free at AnnualCreditReport.com.
 Also, everyone in the U.S. can get six free credit reports per year through 2026 by visiting the Equifax website or by calling 1-866-349-5191.
 That’s in addition to the one free Equifax report (plus your Experian and TransUnion reports) you can get at AnnualCreditReport.com.
 If you find a mistake, contact the credit bureau and the business that supplied the information to correct the error.

 - When you’re ready to buy another home, get pre-approved.
 A pre-approval letter from a lender shows that you’re able to go through with buying a home.
 Pre-approval isn’t a final loan commitment.
 It means you met with a loan officer, they reviewed your credit report, and the lender believes you can qualify for a specific loan amount.